PRINCIPLE 1

 Assessing climate alignment

-The Poseidon Principles rely specifically on the Annual Efficiency Ratio (AER) as the carbon intensity metric.
+The Poseidon Principles rely specifically on the Annual Efficiency Ratio (AER) as the emissions intensity metric.
 The AER uses the parameters of fuel consumption, distance travelled, and deadweight tonnage at summer draught.

-A decarbonization trajectory is a representation of how many grams of CO2 a single ship can emit to move one tonne of goods one nautical mile over a time horizon.
-To assess climate alignment of a single vessel, the vessel’s annual carbon intensity is compared with the decarbonization trajectory for its respective ship type and size class.
+A decarbonisation trajectory is a representation of the amount of emissions a single ship can produce to move one tonne of goods one nautical mile over a given time.
+To assess climate alignment of a single vessel, the vessel’s annual emissions intensity is compared with the decarbonisation trajectory for its respective ship type and size class.

 POSEIDON PRINCIPLES